Ghilain/Ghilain/README.md

 🌟 My name is Ghilain Ishimwe, from Kigali, Rwanda, located in the Middle East of Africa Region.

-🏂 I'm currently a full-stack web developer at [Digitaline Ltd.](https://digitaline.rw/)
+🏂 I'm currently a software developer at [Rwanda revenue authority.](http://rra.gov.rw/)

-🔆 I'm a full-stack web developer with knowledge of HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails, and I have knowledge of database skills in MySql, and Postgresql.
+🔆 I'm a software developer with knowledge of HTML, CSS, JavaScript, React, Java, Spring boot, Ruby, and Ruby on Rails, and I know database skills in MySql, and Postgresql.
 In my spare time, I research, make graphics designs, and look for a remote tech job.

 🖱️ Find me on my email: ishimweghilain5050@gmail.com.